-The Aspiring Solicitors UK Commercial Awareness Competition 2020 (“the Competition”) is CV-blind and offers winners up to five legal work placements.
+The Aspiring Solicitors UK Commercial Awareness Competition 2021 (“the Competition”) is the market-leading method to test your commercial awareness in the UK.
+It is virtual, sponsored by Allen & Overy, Barclays, Dechert, Mayer Brown, Skadden, LexisNexis CV-blind and offers winners up to five legal work placements.

 It is essential that you read this webpage thoroughly before entering the Competition as it sets out important information about the format, rules and conditions of participation.

 All entrants register as individuals and you will not be required to form a team at any stage.
 Aspiring Solicitors will place entrants in teams at the Semi-Finals and Grand Final but you will be assessed as an individual throughout.

 This approach ensures that the best performers reach the Grand Final of the Competition.